Cleeng/cleeng-wp-plugin/readme.txt

 = How do I get my money? =

-Just leave your PayPal email address or provide your wire transfer information in [your settings on cleeng.com](http://cleeng.com/my-account) and once you receive 25 euro earnings, automatically you receive your earnings at the end of the month.
+Just leave your PayPal email address or provide your wire transfer information in [your settings on cleeng.com](http://cleeng.com/my-account) and once you receive 25 USD or euro earnings, automatically you receive your earnings at the end of the month.

 = Can I track how much money I make? =